 Form 132 petition – the taxpayer must attach a copy of the Application for Exemption [Form 136] and a copy of the Notice of Action on Exemption Application [Form 120].

 The taxpayer must complete all sections of the petition.
-Section I is basic information about the property being appealed and the petitioner.
+Section 1 is basic information about the property being appealed and the petitioner.

-Section II of the Form 131 petition is the small claims option.
-The taxpayer should review the small claims rules and determine whether or not to accept small claims.
-The small claims rules can be found in the Indiana Administrative Code at 52 IAC 2 and 3.
-The rules can be accessed from the Board’s website at http://www.in.gov/ibtr/ under Rules and Regulations.
+Section 2 of the Form 131 petition is the small claims option.
+The taxpayer should review the Procedures for Appeals, 52 IAC 4, available on the Board’s website at http://www.in.gov/ibtr/ under Rules & Regulations.

-Section II of the Form 132 petition is action of the PTABOA.
+Section 2 of the Form 132 petition is action of the PTABOA.
 This information comes directly from the Notification of Action on Exemption Application [Form 120] issued by the PTABOA.

-Section IV is the signature section.
+Section 5 is the signature section.
 The taxpayer or his representative must sign the petition certifying that the entries are accurate.